SummerSlam (1990): Reception

 The attendance for the event was 19,304, which was the lowest attendance of the first seven SummerSlams.
 The WWF collected $338,452 from ticket revenue.
 The pay-per-view buyrate was 3.8, which was down from the previous year's 4.8 but higher than the following year's 2.7 buyrate.
+Writing for Scott's Blog of Doom, wrestling reviewer Scott Keith criticized the "actual wrestling" and called the finishes "awful", but said the show "had a hot crowd and a double main event that gave the people what they wanted to see", adding that SummerSlam 1990 "is definitely a show that's helpful to have lived through in order to enjoy it on a nostalgic level".

 SummerSlam 1990 was released on VHS by Coliseum Video on September 27, 1990, in the United States.
 The VHS edition was released in the United Kingdom on April 6, 1992.
 It was first released on DVD as part of Silver Vision's WWE Tagged Classics series on August 1, 2005.
 The event is also included as part of WWE's SummerSlam Anthology boxed DVD set.
-The anthology was released on August 5, 2008 in North America and was released on October 6, 2008 in the United Kingdom.
+The anthology was released on August 5, 2008, in North America and was released on October 6, 2008, in the United Kingdom.